git-truck/git-truck/README.md

 ## [Get started](#get-started)

-1. Within a git repository, or a directory containing git repositories, run the command `npx git-truck@latest`.
+1. Within a git repository, or a directory containing git repositories, run the command `npx -y git-truck`.
-2. Press `y` if it asks you to download the package.
-3. The application will now open in your default browser.
+2. The application will now open in your default browser.

 **Git Truck is part of a research study, so please fill out our [short survey](https://forms.gle/9wCCAw6zae7wuwZQ6) after trying out the tool.
 Thanks!**